andre-a-alves/mdcal/README.md

 - Whether to leave the comments column off
 - Cell justification (left, center, or right)

+Note: The month range feature is currently only available through command-line arguments, not in interactive mode.

 ### Command-Line Mode

 Run mdcal with arguments and flags: